justArale/recipe-book-app/README.md

 - **Recipe Browsing**: Users can browse all recipes or view recipes by a specific author.
 - **Recipe Details**: Users can view detailed information about a recipe.
 - **Protected Routes**: Certain pages and actions are restricted to logged-in users only.
+- **Query Parameter**: The background color of recipe detail pages is controlled by a query parameter (color) in the URL.

 ## Dependencies